ifd3f/caligula/README.md

 ![Screenshot of the Caligula TUI verifying a disk.](./images/verifying.png)

-**Caligula** is a safe, user-friendly, lightweight TUI for imaging disks.
+_Caligula_ is a safe, user-friendly, lightweight TUI for imaging disks.

-**!!!
-Warning !!!** This software is new and experimental.
+**WARNING!** This software is somewhat experimental.
 If you have problems, please file an issue and I will try to address it!

 ```
-$ caligula burn
+$ caligula burn -h
 Burn an image to a disk

 Usage: caligula burn [OPTIONS] <INPUT>